Oct 22, 14

 Oct 01, 14

 Whether you have a teeny coop in the city or a larger barn for your birds of beauty, lighting is vital to the health and vigor of your poultry.
 Small amounts of lighting during brooding or excessive lighting during growth season may result in financial or production loss for owners.
-Dimmability, temperature and color temperature are essential for chickens.
-This means that without the proper lighting, chickens may produce fewer eggs or the condition of eggs may be less than extraordinary.
+Controlling lumens, temperature and color temperature are essential for chickens.
+This means that without the proper lighting, chickens may produce fewer eggs or fail to gain weight in a timely manner.
 Poultry perceive light differently than we do.
 For instance, where we see a yellowish or white glow from a bulb, poultry perceive the light as red because of their intense sensitivity to UV rays.
 Incidentally, this red light has a longer wavelength which enters the skull and skin of the chickens, prompting them to lay eggs.
-In the past, incandescent lamps were often used for poultry lighting, but these traditional lights are now fading due to their short lifespans.
+In the past, incandescent lamps were often used for poultry lighting, but these traditional lights are now fading due to their short lifespans, increased heat, and higher energy costs.
 To ensure the health and productivity of your poultry, let’s break down a few alternative lighting options you may want to consider for your broiler house.

 Aug 18, 14